autonity/docs.autonity.org/content/docs/reference/api/aut/op-prot/_index.md

   - The event is added to the accusation queue.

 - If `InnocenceProof`, then:
-  - The accusations queue is checked and the associated accusation is removed.
+  - The accusation queue is checked and the associated accusation is removed.
   - The validator's pending accusation is reset to `0`, indicating the validator has no pending accusations (so a new accusation can now be submitted against the validator).

 #### Parameters